whoopsmonitor/whoopsmonitor/monitor/README.md

 \### Local configuration

 Create a `.quasar.env.json` file in the root of the [/monitor](/monitor) directory.
-This file contains environmental variables for local development.
+This file contains environment variables for local development.
 You can check the example file - [.quasar.env.json.example](/monitor/.quasar.env.json.example)
-All environmental variables should be taken from docker-compose.yml file as well.
-New environmental variables means you have to update [installer](/installer) package as well.
+All environment variables should be taken from docker-compose.yml file as well.
+New environment variables means you have to update [installer](/installer) package as well.

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)